 Before the Bostock decision, gay men, lesbians, and other LGBTQ individuals had to file state law claims.
 Title VII did not protect them.
 Now, many people in the United States have the option of using Title VII to fight back.

 If your employer fires, fails to hire, or discriminates against you for being LGBTQ, you may now file a claim with the Equal Employment Opportunity Commission (EEOC).
-The EEOC will then investigate your claim, and may attempt to mediate or give you the right to sue in federal court.
+The EEOC will then investigate your claim, and may attempt to mediate or give you the right to sue for employment discrimination in federal court.

 Pursuing an EEOC charge or filing a federal lawsuit is a common strategy, but it’s not always the best one.
 Sometimes a lawsuit in a court run by your state is a better decision.